 2/26/2025

 Thank you.
 Ladies and gentlemen, at this time, we'll begin the question and answer session.
 If you have a question, please use the raise hand button located at the bottom of your screen.
 Remember to unmute yourselves before speaking.
-The first question is from Sergey Limiano.
+The first question is from Sergei Limiano.
 Please go ahead.

-Yeah, hello, everyone.
+Yeah, hello everyone.
 And in the press release, you mentioned product mix impacted on gross margin.
 Would you put some colors about that?
-Is the primary effect from sales for two wheeled vehicles?
+Is the primary effect from sales for two-wheeled vehicles?

 The gross margin is being affected on the mixture and the product mixture that we have in what we sell.
-Basically, it depends on the we have selling in many regions, many countries, different type of products.
+Basically, it depends on the, we have selling in many regions, many countries, different type of products.
 All of this is changing.
 There is volatility between the quarters and things like that.
 This is usually what is the main effect.

 Great, great.
 And I think it's supposed to, you still expect 100 million EBITDA in 2025.
 Is it right?